dotnet-presentations/blazor-workshop/docs/01-components-and-layout.md

 ## Create the layout

-Next we'll setup the layout for app.
+Next we'll set up the layout for app.

 Layouts in Blazor are also components.
 They inherit from `LayoutComponentBase`, which defines a `Body` property that can be used to specify where the body of the layout should be rendered.
 The layout component for our pizza store app is defined in *Shared/MainLayout.razor*.